TomNisbet/nqsap-pcb/docs/_docs/design-600-flags.md

 the ALU in one of these modes and enabling individual flag load lines, a flag can be set or cleared by the microcode.

-## Carry Flag Usage by the ALU and H Register
+## Carry Flag usage by the ALU and H Register

 In addition to its use in the conditional jump instructions, the Carry flag output is also used as an input to the ALU (L) and the sHift (H) Register.
 Depending on the operation,